In this guide

 operation is a read.
 Consult the manuals for

 /etc/fstab and the mount command for more information.

 At its core, Nexus Repository is a high-capacity I/O application that could potentially read and write a lion’s share of data.
 To avoid performance bottlenecks, it’s best to develop a storage strategy that best suits your organization’s needs.
 It could include team headcount, workflow, system architecture, and extent of repository usage.
 These factors impact how you will execute and oversee data storage resources.

 In the near future the Sonatype’s Repository team plans to improve functionality allowing you to reduce unnecessary repository data with more flexible tools and features.
-So keep an eye out for supplemental guides and learning materials on storage, blob store management, and more.
+So keep an eye out for supplemental guides and learning materials on storage, management of concrete and blob store groups, and more.